How to plan an African safari on a tight budget: 8-step safari planning

 Travel season vs. safari budget

-The safari season at your destination and your budget go hand-in-hand with deciding when you plan to travel.
+The safari season at your destination and your safari budget go hand-in-hand with deciding when you plan to travel.

 During the dry season in East Africa, the weather and game viewing are at their best.
 The great wildebeest migration is in full swing, and safari enthusiasts flock to East Africa from July to October.
 This creates high demand and as a result, safari prices go up.
 The shoulder seasons, just before and after the peak season, can offer better travel deals, but the latter part of the dry season, September and October, is when the wildebeest migration reaches the Mara River and will be the most expensive time to travel for a safari in Kenya or Tanzania.
 You can visit our guide to The Great Migration in Africa for tips on planning a budget safari to this iconic wildlife phenomenon.